marsdrums/test-tutorial/visual-quality/index.md

 https://github.com/user-attachments/assets/9b6d91e5-f33a-4896-9544-fdf12144d7af

 The particles look way more lively!
 Let's now try using higher-order Butterworth filters.
-Here, I cascaded four filters to get 8th-order filtering; I also backed up the cutoff value a little because we don't need to roll it down so much to considerably attenuate high frequency with such a high-order filter.
+Here, I cascaded four filters to get 8th-order filtering; I also backed up the cutoff value a little because we don't need to roll it down so much to attenuate high frequencies with such a high-order filter.

 https://github.com/user-attachments/assets/2c8569f9-3630-456f-a708-6d877726614f